National clinical impact award scheme

 If you hold an existing NCEA you will be invited to renew your existing NCEA at the relevant renewal date.
 The arrangements that apply are outlined in Schedule 30 of the TCS.

-However, if you are unsuccessful, the reversion arrangements whereby you may revert to a local 7 or local 8 pensionable CEA still apply.
-Unfortunately, at present Academic GPs do not have access to this reversion mechanism, something we are seeking to address and different arrangements apply in Wales, whereby you revert to the relevant commitment award that applies.
+However, if you are unsuccessful, the reversion arrangements whereby you may revert to the equivalent of a local 7 or local 8 pensionable CEA still apply.
+Unfortunately, at present Academic GPs do not have access to this reversion mechanism, something we have been seeking to address and different arrangements apply in Wales, whereby you revert to the relevant commitment award that applies.

 These arrangements are clear for the first renewal but the BMA are clarifying the position that would apply regarding these protection payments at subsequent renewals.